 The release of funds to grant awardees is reasonably aligned with the timing of incurred project costs as determined by the Department of Education and are not advanced in a single, total payment following award of grant funds.

 A specific project can only receive one grant award.
-The total project cost eligible to receive a grant is up to $100,000,000, pursuant to the processes and criteria in 3. above.
+The total project cost on which a grant award is based may not exceed$100,000,000, pursuant to the processes and criteria in 3. above.
 Grant awards are not amended for any additional project costs after the Board awards a grant to a school division.

 Grants are awarded by the Board of Education on a competitive basis using ranked project scores based on the criteria information included in the submitted program applications and from data sources available to the Department of Education.
 School divisions applying for a grant must (i) indicate the estimated costs of the construction project for the reasonable and allowable portions of the project that may be funded and (ii) certify its intent to obligate awarded grant funds for the construction project within six months of the grant award notification by the Department of Education.
 Obligation and expenditure of awarded grant funds by school divisions will be monitored by the Department.

 School divisions must provide as part of the grant application a narrative description of their planned preventive maintenance program for the proposed construction, addition, or renovation project in order to maximize its useful life once completed.
-The narrative description should emphasize the annual preventive maintenance process and include projected funding amounts for preventive maintenance for the first five years after the project is completed and placed in service.
+The narrative description should emphasize the annual preventive maintenance process and include projected funding amounts for preventive maintenance for the first five years after the project is completed and placed into service.
 School divisions must also submit a copy of their currently adopted capital improvement plan (CIP).

 A school division may be disqualified from receiving a grant award under this program or previously awarded grant funds may be withheld from payment if a school division is not in compliance with other state laws, regulations, policies, or guidelines.